How to Use Apple Cider Vinegar For Beautiful Hair

 First and foremost, I got turned onto washing my hair with ACV because it cleanses and cleans your hair like no other.
-It basically removes build up on other product in your hair, making it extra shiny, silky, and smooth.
-No matter how well you wash your hair, you will have product build up.
+It basically removes build upon other products in your hair, making it extra shiny, silky, and smooth.
+No matter how well you wash your hair, you will have product build-up.
 Whether it be

-pH stands for the “power of hydrogen” and represents the relative acidity of alkalinity of a substance.
-Our skin, hair, and bodies are meant to have a certain pH to remain balanced, but things like toxins, stress, and poor quality food and products harms the natural pH of our hair and skin which makes our hair harder to maintain and manage.
+pH stands for the “power of hydrogen” and represents the relative acidity or alkalinity of a substance.
+Our skin, hair, and bodies are meant to have a certain pH to remain balanced, but things like toxins, stress, and poor quality food and products harm the natural pH of our hair and skin which makes our hair harder to maintain and manage.

 A bottle of apple cider vinegar will run you less than $7 and has multiple other uses.
 In my beauty maven days, I couldn’t get away with spending less than $30 minimum on hair products.
 So for less than $7, and a DIY that only includes two ingredients?
 Sign me up.

-- It makes your hair look and feel amazing!
+It makes your hair look and feels amazing!

-How to make and use Apple Cider Vinegar Hair Wash.
+How To Use Apple Cider Vinegar for Hair

 16 oz of purified water

 2 Tbsp of Raw Apple Cider Vinegar

 - First, start with good quality Apple Cider Vinegar.
 I always use Bragg’s!
 You can get it at your local health food store, or online.